 You will also have ready access to nearby clinics and medical facilities, and dedicated mental health professionals, who are on hand for private, confidential consultations, as needed.
 While you may never need these basic healthcare services, they are a critical part of the Student Services function.
 Additionally, every residence hall incorporates security measures appropriate to the location.

-RAs are important members of the Student Affairs team in each city location, serving as peer counselors and community builders within the residential setting.
-Resident Assistants (first-year students) and Resident Advisors (second-year and above) receive ongoing training in order to support the social-emotional learning of their peers and to facilitate programming that encourages the safety, health, and wellbeing of all Minerva students.
-RAs gain valuable work experience, while providing important contributions to the residential experience for all students.
+Residential Assistants (RAs) are important members of the Student Affairs and Operations team in each city location, addressing operational functions and wellness needs within the residential setting.
+RAs receive ongoing training in order to support their peers and help provide a safe and secure environment for all Minerva students.
+The RA role is a unique work study position that allows selected students to gain valuable work experience, promote a culture of wellness, and provide important contributions to the residential experience for all students.